BeanieODM/beanie/docs/tutorial/actions.md

         self.num -= 1
 ```

-It is possible to register action for a list of events:
+It is possible to register action for several events:

 ```python
 from beanie import Insert, Replace